 In the case of Equity Shares and Equity MF, the investor should calculate the cost of acquisition after applying the grandfathering rule to calculate the Long Term Capital Gain on shares.

-A trader having income from trading in securities and reporting such income as Business Income can claim STT as a valid business expense.
-STT paid on trading transactions is a direct expense related to trading income.
-The trader can report it as an expense in the P&L Account while filing ITR-3 on the Income Tax Website.
+A trader having income from trading in securities and reporting such income as Business Income can claim securities transaction tax as a valid business expense.
+The securities transaction tax paid on trading transactions is a direct expense related to trading income.
+The trader can report it as an expense in the P&L Account while filing ITR-3.

 FAQs